Acute Cruciate Ligament Injury Prevention

 To minimize the number of ACL injuries sustained by children, Mount Sinai has developed a conditioning program.
 The program involves high intensity speed and agility drills, cutting, running, jumping, and overall strength training.
 We advise that you follow these tips to help prevent ACL tears.

-- Always warm-up to get your blood circulating to support your muscles and joints before you start games, practices, or any physical activities.
+- Always warm-up to get your blood circulating and support your muscles and joints before you start games, practices, or any physical activities.

 - Stretching not only helps warm-up your muscles, but it increases your flexibility, which decreases your risk of injury.
 Pay particular attention to areas that feel tight.